-Blade Vs Burr: A Guide to the Different Types of Coffee Grinders
+What Are the Different Types of Coffee Grinders?

-As a passionate drinker and consumer of coffee for over thirty years, I can say for certain that grinding your own coffee, rather than buying ready ground, is one of the essential ways to achieve high quality coffee drinks.
+As a passionate drinker and consumer of coffee for over 30 years, I can say for certain that grinding your own coffee—rather than buying it ready ground—is one of the easiest ways to achieve superior beverages.

-For those people who have little or no experience of the different types of grinder however, the variety of products on sale can be confusing, with expressions such as blade or burr meaning nothing to the average person.
+For those people who have little or no experience with the different types of grinder, the variety of products on sale can be confusing—expressions such as blade or burr meaning nothing to the average person.

-I will explain the three main types of grinder (the wheel burr grinder, conical burr grinder and blade grinder), including which type are considered the most accurate, which are considered the messiest, which are considered the quietest, and last but not least, which types of grinder are generally the cheapest and most expensive.
+I will discuss which types are considered the most accurate, which are considered the messiest, which are considered the quietest.
+Last but not least, I will cover which types of grinder are generally the cheapest and which tend to be more expensive.

 I will also give examples of specific models on the market that I can personally recommend.